psychowood/cookidump/README.md

 options:
+  -h, --help            show this help message and exit -o SUBDIR, --subdir SUBDIR
+                        saves recipes inside outputdir in a specified subdirectory, useful for categoryzing.
+No default - it will be asked -, Env var: CD_SUBDIR
-  -h, --help            show this help message and exit -s, --separate-json   creates a separate JSON file for each recipe; otherwise, a single data file will be generated.
+  -s, --separate-json   creates a separate JSON file for each recipe; otherwise, a single data file will be generated.
 Default: 'False', Env
                         var: CD_SEPARATE_JSON
   -l LOCALE, --locale LOCALE